-Having said that, some features on your wearable may be affected on the day the time shifts occurs.
-All of these should resolve themselves by the next day.
+It is important to note, some features on your wearable may be affected on the day the time shifts occurs.
+All of these discrepancies should resolve themselves by the next day.

-For example, because of the 1 hour discrepancy your sleep logs for that night may be screwed.
+For example, because of a 1 hour discrepancy your sleep logs for that night may be screwed.
 You can correct this manually in the app by clicking the Today tab, then selecting the sleep tile.
 Identify the sleep log in question, tap the three dots next to it and select the option to edit.
 Then simply adjust the time so that it reflects the correct number of hours you slept that night.
+Or just leave it, things will be back to normal the following day.

 One thing to keep in mind is that the alarms may be incorrect by the 1 hour the day the time shift happens.
 If you have an important meeting, it might be a good idea to set up a backup alarm to account for the possibility of the incorrect time showing on your Fitbit.

 Finally, you may get woken up by hourly activity goal reminders when moving to a different time frame.
 If this is a problem, simply turn the reminders off temporarily and enable them the next day.